 What’s great about oval diamond shapes

-Although a shape that is many hundreds of years old, the oval diamond has gained popularity in recent years because of its elegance and the fire it shows when cut in the brilliant faceting style.
+Although a shape that is many hundreds of years old, the oval diamond has gained popularity for engagement rings in recent years because of its elegance and the fire it shows when cut in the brilliant faceting style.
 In addition, with its greater surface area, an oval diamond may appear larger than a round brilliant diamond of the same weight (and, like rectangular and marquise diamonds, can help elongate shorter fingers).
 One advantage over other fancy shapes is that the rounded edges make it less prone to chipping.

 What to look for in oval diamond shapes